rpf13/sportsshooting_react/README.md

 ![Profile Edit Form](docs/images/profile_edit_form.png)

 All of the profile edit form fields are optional, meaning no error gets displayed, if the user submits an empty form.
 This is intentionally correct because instead of pressing the cancel button, the user might just press submit.
-Also the avatar image is not mandatory, if not change, the default image will be used further.
+Also the avatar image is not mandatory, if not changed, the default image will be used further.
 The mail and social media fields contain a placeholder text, just to make sure the user will add them in the correct form.
 If not, an error will be shown - however, the fields can be left blank.

 If the new user cancels the form submission or submits it empty, he will be sent back to the profile details.
 If everything is empty and he did not add a match yet, the *empty logo* will be displayed.